 You have learned to query and manipulate data with Graql and that will probably constitute the bulk of the language you need for a while.
 Before we go on to other topics, you might want to know that there are also other kind of queries than

 In this lesson we will very briefly review them, so that you have a more complete view of the language.

 Sometime you do not want to just look at the result set of a get query.
 Sometimes you actually want do things with it and manipulate it in some way.

 Meet aggregate queries.

 If you look into it, you will see that the bonds in our knowledge graph have a “risk” score attached.
 They are just randomly generated numbers, so do not try and look for any pattern, but let us see what we can do with them.

 Imagine that you want to look up the minimum risk of a bond issued by the company “ENI”.
 If you just wanted to find all risk scores for all bonds you would run the following query:

 match $x isa company has name "ENI"; ($x, $y) isa issues; $y isa bond has risk $r; get;

 If you want to find the minimum risk value you would just minimally adapt the last query and substitute

 aggregate min $r;.
 This is how it looks like (notice that you cannot run aggregate queries in the graph visualiser as the returned response is not a graph).

 With aggregate queries you can calculate means, standard deviations, counts and many other useful things.
 You can find the complete list in the documentation.

 How would you find the standard deviation of the risk values of all bonds?

-Answer me quickly: do we have a company named “AwesomePuppies” in our knowledge graph?
+Answer me quickly: how many companies are named “AwesomePuppies” in our knowledge graph?

 Let’s ask the dashboard.
 Literally.
 Run this query in the Dashboard Console:

-match $x isa company has name "AwesomePuppies"; aggregate ask;
+match $x isa company has name "AwesomePuppies"; aggregate count;

-To find out whether something is in the knowledge graph, you just need to use the
+To count the occurrence of something in the knowledge graph, you can use

 count aggregate.
 If the